irinatyan29-lang/irinatyan29-lang/README.md

 ## About Me

-Hi!
-I'm Irina, a Junior Data Scientist passionate about Machine Learning and Deep Learning.
-I'm building my portfolio through hands-on projects and continuously expanding my skills in AI and data science.
+Junior Data Scientist with a foundation in machine learning, data preprocessing, exploratory data analysis, and predictive modeling.
+Skilled in Python based data analysis, feature engineering, and model evaluation through hands-on projects.
+Interested in applying AI, Computer Vision, and AI Agents to solve real-world problems with data-driven solutions.

 - Bachelor's degree in Management (Moscow Technological Institute)
 - Completed 15 months of Junior-level Data Science training at VeraVla edu